brab0/doggo-scraping/README.md

 ```

 ## That's all folks!
-If you have any suggestion ou found a bug, let me know!
+If you have any suggestion or found a bug, let me know!

 <img src="https://user-images.githubusercontent.com/850087/28640180-4f369856-7221-11e7-856d-7cc5e3b4739e.jpg" width="100%">